Biz Stone: Personal life

-Stone is an active philanthropist, and is involved in causes including animal rights, veganism, environmentalism, poverty, health and education.
-Stone is an advisor and contributor to DonorsChoose, a nonprofit organization helping classrooms in need.
+Stone is Jewish.
+He is involved in animal rights, veganism, environmentalism, poverty, health and education.
+Stone is an advisor and contributor to DonorsChoose, a non-profit organization helping classrooms in need.

 Stone lives in Marin County, California, with his wife Livia and his son Jacob.
 He and his wife founded and operate the Biz and Livia Stone Foundation, which supports education and conservation in California.